 The flatbread gluten free pizza crust recipe is super quick to throw together and is perfect if you want a light meal.

-This is a yeast-free pizza dough as well as being gluten free – much like a smaller version of my gluten free yoghurt pizza base recipe.
+I’ve based this recipe on my gluten free flatbread recipe.
+It’s also a yeast-free pizza dough – much like a smaller version of my gluten free yoghurt pizza base recipe.

 Ingredients and Substitutions